YouTube Allegedly Taking Down Cryptocurrency-Related Videos From its Platform

 What Happened

-Multiple users across social media, including Reddit, YouTube, and Twitter Inc.’s (NYSE: TWTR) platform, alleged that their videos were removed from the platform starting Monday.
+Multiple users across social media, including on Reddit, YouTube, and Twitter Inc.’s (NYSE: TWTR) platform alleged that their videos were removed from the platform starting Monday.

 “YouTube just removed most of my crypto videos citing ‘harmful or dangerous content’ and ‘sale of regulated goods.’[It's] been 10 years of making videos, 200k+ subs, and 7M+ views.
 WTF are you guys doing [TeamYouTube?],” Chris Dunn, a prominent cryptocurrency content creator, said on Monday.